aitvineet/plugins/extended-rte/README.md

 # Extended Rich Text Editor (Extended-RTE)
-This projects aims at developing a web based plugin which would cater the needs of the website developers for developing an independent HTML editor with rich text capabilities.
-Using this plugin will inturn reduce the development effort required to produce a complex web application with high user interation.
+This projects aims at developing a web based plugin which would cater the needs of website developers for developing an independent HTML editor with rich text capabilities.
+Using this plugin will inturn reduce the development effort required to produce a complex web application with high user interactions.
 It can be easily customized as per requirements to suit the needs of different projects.
-The idea has been succesfully tetsted and implemented in other projects.<br/><br/>
+The idea has been succesfully tetsted and implemented in other projects.<br/>

 The Extended-RTE is comprised of some first of its kind features all packed in one plugin.
 Some features and benefits offered by this plugin are:<br/>
 1. Hyperlink's processing with custom callback function support which can be used RME(Rich media entry) suport for previewing summary data/thumbnail of pasted links.<br/>
 2. Rich Emoticons library integrated.<br/>
 4. Rich text editor (Basic HTML support).<br/><br/>

 # Getting Started:<br/>
 Use Git or checkout with SVN using the web URL.
 Copy `extended-rte` folder in your app for including editor plugin. https://github.com/vineet-atlogys/plugins.git<br/><br/>